 How to raise seed capital?

 But all startups start with an idea.
 Victor Hugo said No force on earth can stop an idea whose time has come.
 No wonder our civilisation is obsessed with world-shattering ideas.
 But only ideas don't take us anywhere.
-We need to bring them to reality, build something out of them, unlock their value.
+We need to bring them to reality, build something out of them, and unlock their value.
 The best startups do that.
 Their founders find a problem worth solving and solve it better than anyone else.
 If you are reading this, chances are you are one such founder trying to solve a big problem.
 I am sure you are working hard to solve a big problem or find a better solution than the existing ones.

 You might already know exactly how you want to go ahead or you might be uncertain about some details.
 Don't let it bother you.
 You are on the right path.
 But you will need money to execute your idea and bring it to life.
 How do you find this money?